-As a result, more and more ISVs realize they need a software engineering partner.
-Outsourcing may seem an obvious solution, but there's a significant difference between traditional outsourcing vendors and today's software engineering partners.
+As a result, more and more Medical Technology (Medtech), Life Sciences, and Healthcare businesses realize they need a software engineering product development partner.
+Outsourcing may seem an obvious solution, but there's a significant difference between traditional outsourcing vendors and today's software engineering product development partners.

-Outsourcing typically means throwing a business problem over a wall and then receiving a solution sometime later.
-But the traditional model is fraught with inadequate communications and improperly set expectations, poorly aligned visions, and outright failure.
-ISVs may respond to such poor experiences by looking to a staff-augmentation model.
-That may indeed yield incrementally better results or marginally reduce risk, but it does so at the expense of efficiency, commitment, and value creation.

-We don't recommend either of these models.
-To deal with the pace of change and technical sophistication of today's environment, you'll find more value and drive greater innovation working hand-in-hand with a knowledgeable, scalable, and trusted technology partner.

-In this e-guide, we assume you are looking for a software engineering partner.
-More importantly, we provide you with best practices for selecting the right software engineering partner and ensuring that your partnership succeeds.
+"Outsourcing" typically means throwing a business problem over a wall and then receiving a solution sometime later.
+It's a model fraught with mis-set expectations, poorly aligned visions, and outright failure.
+Another common response to such poor experiences is the use of a staff augmentation model, which often yields better results or reduces risk.
+To deal with the pace of change and technical sophistication of today's environment, you'll find much more value creation potential, efficiency, and innovation working hand-in-hand with a knowledgeable, scalable, and trusted technology partner.
+In this e-guide, we'll assume you are, in fact, looking for a software engineering partner.
+More importantly, we'll provide you with best practices for selecting the right software engineering partner and ensuring that your partnership succeeds.

-Why do you want a partner?
+Question 1 Why do you want a partner?

-his may sound like a very basic question, but identifying exactly why you want a software engineering partner is crucial to selecting the right one.
+This may sound like a very basic question, but identifying exactly why you want a software engineering product development partner is crucial to selecting the right one.
 Different partners have different strengths and ways of working with clients, so it's important for a business to truly understand its own vision, capabilities, and maturity.

-In our own 20+ years of experience as a software engineering partner for many high-tech and ISV organizations, we have found that most clients partner because they face one or more of the following challenges.
+In our own 20+ years of experience as a software engineering partner for Medtech, Life Sciences, and Healthcare organizations, we have found that most clients partner because they face one or more of the following challenges.